ros-controls/roscon2022_workshop/README.md

 Branch: `1-robot-description/task`

-Task 1 Setup the XACRO for RRbot in a package called `contrlko_description`
+Task is to setup the XACRO for RRbot in a package called `controlko_description`.

 Kinematics: